SwedbankPay/developer.swedbankpay.com/payments/credit-card/other-features.md

 Pay to make a purchase.
 The links will take you directly to the API description for the specific request.
 The diagram also shows in high level, the sequence of the process of a complete purchase.
-When dealing with credit card payments, 3D-Secure authentication of the cardholder is an essential topic.
+When dealing with credit card payments, 3-D Secure authentication of the cardholder is an essential topic.
 There are three alternative outcome of a credit card payment:

-* 3D-Secure enabled - by default, 3D-secure should be enabled, and Swedbank Pay
-will check if the card is enrolled with 3D-secure.
+* 3-D Secure enabled - by default, 3-D Secure should be enabled, and Swedbank Pay will check if the card is enrolled with 3-D Secure.
 This depends on the issuer of the card.
-If the card is not enrolled with 3D-Secure, no authentication of the cardholder is done.
+If the card is not enrolled with 3-D Secure, no authentication of the cardholder is done.
-* Card supports 3D-Secure - if the card is enrolled with 3D-Secure, Swedbank
-Pay will redirect the cardholder to the autentication mechanism that is decided by the issuing bank.
+* Card supports 3-D Secure - if the card is enrolled with 3-D Secure, Swedbank Pay will redirect the cardholder to the autentication mechanism that is decided by the issuing bank.
 Normally this will be done using BankID or Mobile BankID.